 One of them is

-Every digital audio recording device has a clock called word clock which should be in sync to other devices by master and slave format where the slave devices follow the master devices word clock.
+Every digital audio recording device has a clock called a word clock which should be in sync with other devices by master and slave format where the slave devices follow the master device’s word clock.

-The difference in word clock between two devices creates unwanted pops and clicks.
+The difference in word clocks between the two devices creates unwanted pops and clicks.
 So it’s very important to connect the devices with a master device.

 Master clock could be your audio interface device or you can use separately a master word clock to slave all the devices.

-However, it’s a never ended debate that a dedicated word clock device improves the audio quality or not but in pro-studios engineers don’t want to take any risks of losing the quality hence use world clock devices.
+However, it’s a never ended debate whether a dedicated word clock device improves the audio quality or not but in pro-studios engineers don’t want to take any risks of losing the quality hence using world clock devices.

 Here is one of them

-Till now we have encountered VST plugins which are good for project studios.
+Till now we have encountered VST plugins that are good for project studios.
 But when it comes to pro studios, where each and every detail of audio is been considered, analog effect plugins make a big difference in quality.

-The first and most important advantage of analog effect plugins is they provide much more analog test that every music producer want in his recordings.
+The first and most important advantage of analog effect plugins is they provide much more analog test than every music producer wants in his recordings.

 Just as analog effect plugins, mixing racks make a big difference in audio.
 With more depth and an analog feel, it’s one of the most important pieces of equipment in pro studios.

 As well as mixing racks provides a good look at the studio.

-But they cost millions of dollars and out of the reach of an average studio owner.
+But they cost millions of dollars and are out of the reach of an average studio owner.

 However, you can see these examples.

 Wrapping Up: Recording Studio Equipment List

-Alright, here was the whole list of studio equipment for all types of the recording studio.
-It’s not the end it the beginning of the journey.
-I wish you all the best for your journey of recording evolution.
+Alright, here was the ultimate recording studio equipment list for all types of recording studios.
+It’s not the end it’s the beginning of the journey.
+I wish you all the best in your journey of recording evolution.

-If you already have a recording studio, comment below to about your studio equipment.
+If you already have a recording studio, comment below about your studio equipment.
 Your comment will help others to choose the right studio equipment.

 Share this post on your social channels and help others to get into this business.